Glastonbury 2024: The best tips to buy tickets

 5. Form a syndicate

 You should be able to enter six registration details in total when you try for tickets.
-This goes down to four in the resale for general tickets and two for the coach tickets.
+However, this will go down to four tickets in the resale for general admission and two for the coach tickets.
+BUT EVERYONE CAN STILL TRY.

 That means you can have a solid force of 5, 3 or 4 other units other than yourself constantly eyeing up that browser.
 They don’t even need to be people you plan on camping with.
 Everyone on earth has a colleague who’s said “Ha, yeah man I’m totally going to try and get Glasto tickets this year!
 I hear Taylor Swift's going to headline!”